-Opinion
+Qualified Opinion

-I have audited the accompanying consolidated financial statements of Trinity Watthana Public Company Limited and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2020, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies, and have also audited the separate financial statements of Trinity Watthana Public Company Limited for the same period.
+I have audited the accompanying consolidated financial statements of Trinity Watthana Public Company Limited and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2024, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information, and have also audited the separate financial statements of Trinity Watthana Public Company Limited for the same period (collectively "the financial statements").

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Trinity Watthana Public Company Limited and its subsidiaries and of Trinity Watthana Public Company Limited as at 31 December 2020, their financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, except for the possible effects on the matter described in the Basis for Qualified Opinion section of my report, the financial statements referred to above present fairly, in all material respects, the financial position of Trinity Watthana Public Company Limited and its subsidiaries and of Trinity Watthana Public Company Limited as at 31 December 2024, their financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.

-Basis for Opinion
+Basis for Qualified Opinion